 A lot of people choose the Kamado E6 for smoking, and it can quite happily chug along at a solid smoking temperature of around 225°F to 250°F. The Rapidfire Lid Damper is a huge plus point.
 It allows you to control the airflow and therefore the temperature.

-The build quality of the cooking chamber is excellent.
+The build quality of the cooking chamber is excellent, comparing favorably to many other ceramic kamado grills.
 The use of ceramic, steel, and clever insulation means that it stays hot and should last a long time if you take good care of your grill.

 The coating uses enamel to prevent rust or peeling, meaning that your grill also keeps its shiny new look for longer.